-Like all surgery, laser ablation has some risks, such as the chance of infection.
-There may be some chance of affecting a healthy part of your child’s brain.
-This depends, in part, on where the lesion is located.
+Like all surgery, laser ablation has some risks, such as the chance of infection or harm to a healthy part of the brain.
 Your child’s surgeon will talk with you about the risks for your child.

 Children who have laser ablation can still have open surgery later if laser ablation doesn’t cure their disorder.

 The results can vary.
 For children with brain tumors or other lesions, this treatment may be a cure.